krishnaxpatel/data-analytics-projects/Project2/README.md

 ![Physical Activity and Quality of Sleep](images/physical_activity_vs_quality_of_sleep.PNG)

-My thought process shifted then to other physical activity factors, such as heart rate and blood pressure.
+My thought process shifted then to other physical activity factors, such as heart rate, blood pressure, weight, and sleep disorders.

 The questions that arose:

 1. Does heart rate increase with higher stress levels?
 2. Does higher blood pressure indicate higher heart rates?
-3. Do heart rate and blood pressure both play a factor in increased stress levels, which can cause poorer quality of sleep?

 I believed the best way to answer the first question was to create another scatter plot to see the relationship.

 ![Avg.
 Heart Rate vs. Avg.
 Stress Levels](images/heart_rate_v_stress_levels.PNG)

-To answer the second question, I wanted to find out the R value between heart rate and blood pressure.
+To answer the second question, I wanted to find out the Pearson's correlation coefficient (r) value and p-value between heart rate and blood pressure.
 I used R to do so.

 ![Pearson's Correlation Coefficient](images/Rcode/r_coefficient_heart_rate_and_blood_pressure.PNG)

+The next step in the process was

 ### Results